This is the second installment of our two-part series on how your website can affect your Google Ad Grant. Read part one on website compliance here.

 A Great Mobile Experience

 In 2019 over 50% of global internet traffic came from mobile devices—and this number is predicted to keep rising.
-Even if your website does not see a significant amount of mobile traffic right now, we highly recommend that you get ahead of the trend by optimizing your mobile experience as soon as possible.
+Even if you do not see a significant amount of mobile traffic right now, get ahead of the trend by optimizing your mobile experience.

 - Responsive Design: Your website should use “responsive design,” or a layout that automatically adjusts to a user’s device.
 This will make your website grids, layouts, and images flexible to accommodate screen size and resolution.